-1 Applications may not use any of these non-FIPS algorithms if they need to be FIPS compliant.
-To operate the module in a FIPS compliant manner, applications must only use FIPS-approved algorithms.
+1 Applications may not use any of these non-FIPS algorithms if they need to be FIPS mode.
+To operate the module in a FIPS Approved mode, applications must only use FIPS-approved algorithms.

 SPECIFICATION OF ROLES

 RSAENH module supports both a User and Cryptographic Officer roles (as defined in FIPS PUB 140-2).